 Diagnosing and Treating Disease with PET/Nuclear Medicine

-PET/nuclear medicine is a highly specialized branch of radiology that uses low-dose radioactive material and state-of-the-art cameras to diagnose and treat a wide variety of conditions.
+PET/nuclear medicine is a highly specialized branch of radiology that uses state-of-the-art cameras and low-dose radioactive material to diagnose conditions and higher doses to treat certain cancer-related conditions.

 In conventional X-ray or CT exams, imaging equipment releases low doses of radiation that pass through your body.
 With nuclear medicine imaging, radiologists use the opposite approach by introducing low-dose radioactive material (usually by injection).
 From there, the radioactive material is detected by state-of-the-art cameras, which produce digital images of your body.
 Within a few hours of the completion of an exam, these images are transferred to high-resolution video monitors and reviewed.